wagtail/nextjs-loves-wagtail/README.md

 - Connecting Next.js with the backend
 - Deployment!

-The workshop was created for DjangoCon Europe 2023 by [@laymonage](https://github.com/laymonage) and [@thibaudcolas](https://github.com/thibaudcolas) – but we expect it can all be done on your own anytime.
+The workshop was created for live sessions with a mentor – but we expect it can all be done on your own anytime.

 ## Ahead of the workshop